psolyca/micropython-pcf8574/Readme.md

 Neither of these files will be visible when listing the filesystem with os.listdir().

 ## Documentation
-Documentation is provided through (Read the Docs)[https://micropython-pcf8574.readthedocs.io/en/latest/].
+Documentation is provided through [Read the Docs](https://micropython-pcf8574.readthedocs.io/en/latest/).

 ## Examples
 You can find examples in the module directory.